waydabber/BetterDisplay/README.md

 ## Discord channel

 You can join the discussion on the [BetterDisplay discord channel](https://discord.gg/aKe5yCWXSp).
+If you have any issues or questions, don't hesitate to ask!

 ## Compatibility

 - The app is compatible with all Apple Silicon macs running macOS Monterey (MacBook Air, Mini, 2020 and 2021 MacBook Pros).
+Development and testing also takes place on Apple Silicon.
-- Most features of the app is also compatible with Intel Macs capable of officially running macOS Big Sur but dummy mirroring might not work as expected especially on Macs with AMD GPUs.
+- Most features of the app is also compatible with Intel Macs capable of officially running macOS Big Sur or newer.
+However, dummy mirroring and unlocking smooth resolution scale might not work as expected especially on Intel Macs, especially those with AMD GPUs.
 - The app is compatible with headless mode as well (both Apple Silicon and Intel).

-Virtual Displays have some intrinsic limitations in current macOS versions which might affect some use-cases:
+Please note that dummies (virtual displays) have some intrinsic limitations in current macOS versions which might affect some use-cases (the native smooth scaling unlock feature is not affected by this):

 - Dummies are optimized for SDR content and they cannot render HDR content.
 - Dummies work at 60Hz (or lower), high refresh rates (120Hz, 144Hz etc.) are not supported.
 - Dummies do not support HDCP (this is required for the playback of some copy-protected video content, like Apple TV shows).

-**_UPDATE: If you are using the app to create flexible HiDPI resolutions on Apple Silicon, the above issues do not apply anymore as you can use the latest beta to have this natively._**

-Please take a look at the [list of known issues](https://github.com/waydabber/BetterDummy/issues?q=is%3Aissue+sort%3Aupdated-desc+label%3A%22known+issue%22+) before using the app or submitting an Issue.

-## Some notable articles about BetterDummy (BetterDisplay)
+## Some notable articles about BetterDummy/BetterDisplay:

-BetterDummy (BetterDisplay) is now famous! :)

 - https://www.theregister.com/2021/12/03/apple_m1_drivers
 - https://9to5mac.com/2021/11/23/enable-1440p-retina-scaling-m1-mac/